 I’ve got at least one more preview to come before early access hits so stay tuned for that!
 I’ll be doing a more general overview of what I’ve seen of the new sim.

-One response to “Early impressions from IL-2 Series Korea: Ground attack ops!”
+15 responses to “Early impressions from IL-2 Series Korea: Ground attack ops!”

 1. Great to see ground-pounding getting some love; it’s the only reason that I would buy this game.
 Dogfights between the jets doesn’t appeal – online or offline.